Laura Christensen, M.A., M.Ac., L.Ac.

 From 2010 to 2017 Laura was on the faculty of the East West School of Massage and Integrative Studies.
 There she presented a 14 contact hour course called Eastern Theory, which introduced and developed the basic ideas and theoretical structures of Oriental Medicine.
 The course taught a number of assessment techniques appropriate for massage therapists who might be applying shiatsu or other oriental modalities in their clinical practice.
 She also taught two other courses: Nutrition, an introduction to the application of Oriental medicine concepts and modern biomedicine concepts in nutritional therapy; and Cupping and Gua Sha for massage therapists.
 These courses were taken as curriculum elements or CEUs at the school.

-Laura has also been trained in a variety of other holistic approaches, including Functional Medicine, deep tissue massage, Aromatherapy, Upledger Craniosacral therapy, Applied Kinesiology, Reiki II, Ericksonian hypnotherapy, guided imagery, Hakomi therapy, Bodytalk, Healing Touch, and Reconnective healing.
-In addition she has training in Yuen Chinese Energetic Healing with Mary Fox, Matrix Energetics, and dowsing with Raymon Grace.
+Laura has also been trained in a variety of other holistic approaches, including Functional Medicine, deep tissue massage, Aromatherapy, Upledger Craniosacral therapy, Applied Kinesiology, Reiki II, Ericksonian hypnotherapy, guided imagery, Hakomi therapy, Bodytalk, Healing Touch, and Reconnective Healing.
+In addition, she has training in Yuen Chinese Energetic Healing with Mary Fox, Matrix Energetics, and dowsing with Raymon Grace.
 She weaves these techniques into her acupuncture sessions when appropriate.
+Learn more about Laura Christensen’s integrative approach on DaoCloud.

 She has ten years experience in medical research, 6 years experience as a mental health counselor, and over twenty-six years experience in private practice in oriental medicine and acupuncture in Iowa City.
 Laura is an Iowa City native and comes from a family background of doctors, scientists, gardeners and classical musicians.
 She was also trained as a musician and her non-work activities include photography, gardening, dog activities, family gatherings, singing, meditation and spiritual study, healthy cooking, and home improvement.
 She has three grown step-children and one charming toddler grandchild.